License your pet

 - Your pet gets a longer care period.
 When found, your licensed pet will be safely cared for at the Pet Adoption Center for a longer time.

 - License fees support the return of hundreds of lost pets to their homes and help adopt thousands of homeless pets to new families every year.
-Pet license fees also fund investigation of animal neglect or cruelty, spay/neuter programs to reduce pet over-population, and community education services.
+Pet license fees also fund investigation of animal neglect and cruelty, spay/neuter programs to reduce pet over-population, and community education services.

-Under 6 months, 6 months expiration
+Under six months, six months expiration

 |$30||Altered (Spay / Neuter)